PaulShpilsher/world-text-foundation-acronyms/README.md

 ## 🎈 API <a name="api"></a>

-###### GET
-- Returns all acronyms that *fuzzy* match against :search
+###### Get acronyms using *fuzzy* match search of their definitions
-- Output is paginated using query parameters :from and :limit
-- All query parameters are mandatory. :from and :limit are non-negative numbers, :search is a string

 ```
   GET
     /acronym?from=:fromlimit=:limit&search=:search
 ```
-Result:
+Query arguments:
+- *:search* is a mandatory string what to search for
+- *:from* is a mandatory non-negative number for paging describing how many results to skip
+- *:limit* is a mandatory non-negative number for paging  describing how many results to return

+Result is a JSON array of acronyms with definitions
 ```
   JSON:
   [